-Tuesday, 17 January 2012
+Tuesday 17 January 2012

 January 17th 2012 Rennes le Chateau.
 Day of the blue apples.

-It was a stunningly clear blue day today, so we went up to the famous site to see the blue apples appearing in the church.
-They did so, most obligingly, sneeking alomg the wall as the sun moved round casting its light through the stained glass panes.
+It was a stunningly clear blue-sky day today, so we went up to the famous site to see the blue apples appearing in the church.
+They did so, most obligingly, sneaking along the wall as the sun moved around casting its light through the stained glass panes.
 Not sure what the fuss was about, and why apples? could as well have been gentically perfect tomatoes, or tennis balls.
 Very lovely colour however.
 See photo.

 Father Sauniere obviously had a wonderful time throwing his money about, not surprising that people got a little suspicious.
 Formal garden, booklined cosy 'occasional' tower folly, stunning wrought iron orangery (my favourite bit), etc. Here is a picture of Father S, preserved in wax in his parlour.
 Presumably when the court orders had started coming in, judging by his expression.
 Actually he looks like one of the trumpet players in the main carnaval band. . . must check out the family history there.

-We avoided the shop (even though it was lovely and warm)and its display of nick nacks, such as silver nativity scenes in small padded boxes in the shape of ladybirds?? and headed off down the hill, in search of further mystery.
+We avoided the shop - even though it was lovely and warm - and its display of nick-nacks, such as silver nativity scenes in small padded boxes in the shape of ladybirds?? and headed off down the hill, in search of further mystery.